Firefox Brand Evolution

 Visual foundations helped Firefox to evolve guidelines and launch three new products

-The result was a visual system that the Firefox team uses independently.
+The result was a visual design system that the Firefox team uses independently.
 The Masterbrand logo retained the dynamics of the original Firefox browser logo and expanded the capabilities of the system.
 The Firefox team used the guidelines to develop and refine the style while maintaining the principles of the system.

 Read more about Firefox rebrand on FastCompany, Design Week and Brand New.